Cray-HPE/docs-csm/operations/preinstall/Change_River_BMC_Credentials.md

    }
    ```

-3. For each account listed, use *curl* to find the one which describes the *root* account ("UserName": "root").
+3. For each account listed, use `curl` to find the one which describes the `root` account ("UserName": "root").

    **NOTES:**
-   - The root account can be any of the listed accounts -- no guarantees as to which one it will be.
+   - The `root` account can be any of the listed accounts -- no guarantees as to which one it will be.
-   - - If the account information contains an *etag* entry, note this number, as it will be required when setting the password.
+   - If the account information contains an *etag* entry, note this number, as it will be required when setting the password.

    ```bash
    linux# curl -s -k -u root:<DFLTPW> https://<BLADENAME_OR_IP>/redfish/v1/AccountSystem/Accounts/1 | jq